nicfv/Me/math.md

 <script type="text/javascript" async src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.1/MathJax.js?config=TeX-MML-AM_CHTML"></script>

-In this paper, rent is referred to the collective sum of rent $$r$$ and any additional monthly fees, which may include utilities $$u$$, water, garbage, internet $$i$$, and taxes.
-The variable $$H_{M}$$ is defined to refer to the total monthly payment of all housing costs (that is also referred to as just "rent.")
+In this paper, _rent_ is referred to the collective sum of rent $$r$$ and any additional monthly fees, which may include utilities $$u$$, water, garbage, internet $$i$$, and taxes.
+The variable $$H_{M}$$ is defined to refer to the total monthly payment of all housing costs.

 $$H_{M}=\sum\left(\texttt{monthly payments}\right)\approx r+u+i$$

-To not be confused with the [apartment, house, etc\dots] list price per month, rent will be referred as the total monthly payment to sustain a housing environment.
+To not be confused with the [apartment, house, etc...] list price per month, rent will be referred as the total monthly payment to sustain a housing environment.

 It then goes unsaid that the total payment sunk into housing costs is the total _rent_ times the number of months.